saboreo/myToDo/README.md

 ## Description

-MyToDo App is a simple and minimalistic Todo application built to demonstrate basic task management features in a limited time.
-The app supports the full range of CRUD operations to manage tasks efficiently.
+MyToDo App is a simple, minimalist to-do application designed to showcase basic task management features within a limited timeframe.
+The app supports the full range of CRUD operations for efficient task management.

 It was built using **Laravel 12** for the backend, **Vue.js** for the frontend, and **MySQL** as the database.